Selling former council houses in South Oxfordshire

 - Copy of the conveyance/transfer imposing the restriction

-We will charge you a processing fee of £50 plus VAT (£60 in total).
+We will charge you a processing fee of £60.
 Payment is required online when making the application.
 Please also note that the Land Registry currently charges a fee for removal of a restriction.
 Further information on its fees can be found on the Land Registry website.

 Properties sold directly by Soha housing